vivaria/edisonrul.ing/README.md

     *   This effect can activate multiple times in the same Chain.
     *   While the tails effect of "Arcana Force EX - The Light Ruler" is being applied, it is mandatory.
 If you activate a Spell, Trap, or Effect Monster's effect that targets your "Arcana Force EX - The Light Ruler" while its tails effect is being applied, it will negate the effect of your Spell, Trap, or Effect Monster Card and destroy it.
     *   If "Reverse Trap " is being applied while the tails effect of "Arcana Force EX - The Light Ruler" is being applied, "Arcana Force EX - The Light Ruler" will gain 1000 ATK instead of losing 1000 ATK when its effect resolves.
 After the turn ends, all gained ATK becomes an ATK loss.
-    *   If an effect targets "Arcana Force EX - The Light Ruler" while its ATK is less than 1000 and its tails effect is being applied, "Arcana Force EX - The Light Ruler's" tails effect still activates.
-If "Arcana Force EX - The Light Ruler's" ATK is less than 1000 when its tails effect resolves, its effect disappears.
+    *   If an effect targets "Arcana Force EX - The Light Ruler" while its ATK is less than 1000 and its tails effect is being applied, "Arcana Force EX - The Light Ruler"'s tails effect still activates.
+If "Arcana Force EX - The Light Ruler"'s ATK is less than 1000 when its tails effect resolves, its effect disappears.

 ## ARCANA FORCE I - THE MAGICIAN